 Either way, you’ll inevitably want a relaxing afternoon involving nothing too strenuous.
 So I recommend a leisurely stroll around the Ubud market.

 Ubud Market is probably the most famous market in Bali.
-Famed for its endless market stalls selling everything from local handicrafts to tourist souvenirs, and collections of unique clothing that you won’t find anywhere else in the world.
+Famed for its endless market stalls selling local handicrafts and tourist souvenirs.

 It’s a bit like Aladdin’s Cave, where you’ll have to hunt through the unworthy treasure in order to find your lamp.
 But if you’re a keen shopper, you’ll no doubt be in your element.